 Calvary and Chimney Rocks Trail is a 3.2 mile out and back trail located near Grottoes, Virginia that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible from April until October.
+The trail is primarily used for hiking and walking and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash